- The Best Organic Cat Food

 Another of our best organic cat foods, Tender & True has been USDA certified and comes in a delicious organic chicken and liver recipe your cat will find hard to resist.

 This organic dry cat food looks and smells fresh, straight out of the bag and is a grain, corn and soy-free zone.
-Artificial nasties are also kicked into touch, with no artificial preservatives, colors or flavors, only bags of the natural and healthy stuff.
-As well as its organic protein source, the recipe is balanced for optimum nutrition for adult cats and has been enhanced with antioxidants, vitamins and minerals for your pet’s all-round glowing and natural health.
+Artificial nasties are also kicked out, as are artificial colors, preservatives and flavors, so you’re left with healthy stuff only.
+Aside from containing top-quality animal protein, the recipe is also balanced for optimum nutrition for adult cats and has been enhanced with antioxidants, vitamins and minerals for your pet’s all-round glowing and natural health.

 Organic, free-range chicken recipe